Balli Kombëtar

 The Balli Kombëtar (literally National Front) was an Albanian nationalist, collaborationist, and anti-communist resistance movement during the Second World War.
-It was led by Ali Këlcyra and by Midhat Frashëri.
-The movement was formed by members from the landowning elite, liberal nationalists opposed to communism, and other sectors of society in Albania.
+It was led by Ali Këlcyra and Midhat Frashëri.

+The movement was formed, initially, by republican nationalists who were opposed to both communism and monarchism.
+Later on, it allied itself with the German occupiers and former Zogists.

 The motto of the Balli Kombëtar was: Shqipëria Shqiptarëve, Vdekje Tradhëtarëve (Albania to the Albanians, Death to the Traitors).
 Eventually, the Balli Kombëtar joined the Nazi Germany-established puppet government as part of the German occupation of Albania and fought as an ally against communist guerrilla groups.
-The Balli Kombëtar engaged in significant acts of terror culminating in atrocities committed against Serb and Greek civilians.
+The Balli Kombëtar engaged in significant acts of terror, culminating in atrocities committed against Serb and Greek civilians.